 We have also produced guidance on inappropriate influence for students.

 If an investigation were to find that promotional activities or marketing materials had resulted in inappropriate influence, whether intentional or unintentional, the integrity of the NSS data could be called into question.

 The OfS (in partnership with the relevant funding partners) could take action to suppress the affected NSS data for the provider.

 This means that no NSS results would be published for the affected courses at the provider that year.

 Broader data integrity concerns

-In the case of the OfS, concerns should be routed through our complaints and notifications process.
+For England, concerns should be routed through the OfS’s complaints and notifications process.

-For the NSS, the OfS assesses these amendments on behalf of the UK funding bodies.
+For the NSS, the OfS assesses these amendments on behalf of the UK funding and regulatory bodies.